AutoHotkey-V2/log4ahk/README.md

 ; Initialize the logger
 logger := new log4ahk()
+; Set the appenders to be logged to: STDOUT logger.appenders.push(new logger.appenderstdout())
 ; Set the layout for the messages logger.layout.required := "[%V] #%M# %m"
 ; Choose the desired loglevel